Director: Pedro Almodóvar

-If your experience of Pedro Almodóvar is limited to his most recent features – 2009’s noir melodrama Broken Embraces and 2011’s superb thriller The Skin I Live In (5/5 from this reviewer) – then his new film I’m So Excited! may take you a little by surprise.
+If your experience of Pedro Almodóvar is limited to his most recent features – 2009’s noir melodrama Broken Embraces and 2011’s superb thriller The Skin I Live In – then his new film I’m So Excited! may take you a little by surprise.
 He may have traded in more serious fare these past few years, but Almodóvar made his name on exuberant comedies.
 It is this territory he has returned to for this sizzling and silly comedy, a disposable disaster farce for our precarious times.

 I’m So Excited! concerns the colourful journey of Peninsula Flight 2549 as it heads from Spain to Mexico.
 Soon into the flight it becomes clear that all is not as it should be.
 A majority of the passengers have been sedated by the cabin crew in an effort to minimise hysteria.

 Why hysteria?
 Well, Flight 2549 is experiencing some technical difficulties.
 It could be a bumpy ride.

 All of which might prepare you for either the kind of overwrought air-disaster hokum that Airplane! so successfully riffed on, or an Airplane! clone in its own right, this being a comedy and all.
 The truth is, however, that Almodóvar’s movie is rather more laid back.
 Whilst some of the exploits here are certainly zany, everything is approached with a casual, good-natured flavour akin to an impromptu cocktail party.
 The staff aren’t drinking because they’re panicking, they’re drinking because, hell, its social.